-Questions raced through my mind…did the heat destroy or add to the flavor of the watermelon?
-Did the char marks change the watermelons taste?
+Questions raced through my mind...did the heat destroy or add to the flavor of the watermelon?
+Did the char marks change the taste of the watermelon?
 How would brie stand up to the grilled fruit sweetness?

-(As you can see, there are a lot of pictures in this post.
+As you will see, there are a lot of pictures in this post.
 It was so hard to choose which photos to include in this post.
 They all came out beautifully.
 You can almost see the honey drip slowly, wrapping around these figs. Figs also are delicious to use in this fig chutney recipe.